nomaditect/sustainable-supply-chains/README.md

 # mapping sustainable supply chains
 --------
-a project by Simon Stewart (son of a map maker)
+a project by Simon Stewart dec 2021

 a geospatial data analysis on sustainable supply chain networks.